-- Between the olives, tomato sauce, beans, ground turkey, and raisins, it’s a perfect combination of salty and sweet.
+- Great balance of flavors.
+Between the olives, tomato sauce, beans, ground turkey, and raisins, it’s a perfect combination of salty and sweet.

-- This picadillo is so fast to make – it’s less than 15 minutes of cooking.
+- Quick and easy!
+This picadillo is so fast to make with less than 15 minutes of cooking.

-- It’s incredibly versatile.
-Serve it over rice, on rolls like a sloppy joe, or as a filling for tacos!
+- Many ways to use it.
+It’s incredibly versatile.
+Serve it over rice, on rolls like sloppy joes, or as a filling for tacos.

 Recipe Variations

-- Substitute a different meat if you don’t have (or don’t like) ground turkey.
-Ground beef is traditional for picadillo.
+- Substitute a different meat.
+If you don’t like ground turkey, ground beef is traditional for picadillo.

-- Use a different type of bean.
-I love chickpeas in this dish, but most any type of bean would work.
+- Use another type of bean.
+I love chickpeas in this dish, but most any type of bean will work.

-- Apple cider vinegar is best for this dish, but you can use white or red wine vinegar instead.
+- Sub in different vinegar.
+Apple cider vinegar is best for this dish, but you can use white or red wine vinegar instead.

-- Toss in 1 tablespoon of capers for added flavor.
+- Add some capers.
+Toss in 1 tablespoon of capers for added flavor.

-This is great used as taco filling or over rice, but I also serve it with these:
+This is great used as taco filling or over rice, but I also serve it with Beer Bread, Cornbread Casserole, or Irish Soda Bread.

 Ingredients